Another rejection letter

 One bit of good news is I am not going deaf, all I had was a blocked ear, that is a great relief as I have more than enough to cope with all my other issues of health.

-I am under a lot of stress this year and this causes me to black out; also after my fall in June, my knees (especially my left leg) cannot support me and I keep having minor collapses.
+I am under a lot of stress this year and this causes me to black out; also after my fall in June, my left leg cannot support me and I keep having collapses.

 I think now is a good time to quit trying to be a writer as my EDS is making typing extremely painful, if I thought there was a point I'd try to do my work by voice recognition software, but not many of my stories get read.